ontodev/robot/docs/extract.md

 ### Using Labels

-All labels are loaded from the `! input` or `! input-iri` ontology and can be used in the terms instead of CURIEs or IRIs.
+All labels are loaded from the `--input` or `--input-iri` ontology and can be used in the terms instead of CURIEs or IRIs.
 If you prefer, you can always reference a term by CURIE or IRI instead.

 The config file expects that no term label will have a tab character in it.
 This is recommended practice, but if for some reason you have a label with a tab character, be sure to surround it with single quotes.

-We have included a `! target` option to specify the target ontology.
+We have included a `--target` option to specify the target ontology.
 No terms are extracted from the target ontology, but it is loaded so that you can use labels when specifying replacement parents and annotation properties.

 ```
-! target
+--target
 path/to/my-ontology.owl
 ```

 ### Annotations

-The config file also supports an `! annotations` option to specify how to handle annotations.
+The config file also supports an `--annotations` option to specify how to handle annotations.

-For MIREOT and simple extractions, all desired annotation properties must be listed.
-For SLME methods, all annotation properties are always included, but the `! annotations` option can still be used for `mapTo` and `copyTo` annotations (see below).
+For MIREOT and `mireot-rdfxml` extractions, all desired annotation properties must be listed.
+For SLME methods, all annotation properties are always included, but the `--annotations` option can still be used for `mapTo` and `copyTo` annotations (see below).

 The format for each argument is (with `\t` representing a tab):
 ```
 <original label or ID> \t <keyword> \t <copy/replace label or ID>
 ```

 The first `<label or ID>` is required.
-This is the annotation property to include when extracting (MIREOT and simple).
+This is the annotation property to include when extracting (MIREOT and `mireot-rdfxml`).
 The `<keyword>` and second `<label or ID>` are optional.
 These are special operations to determine what to do with the annotation after extraction.

 The keywords are:
 * `copyTo` - the original annotation is kept in this case and the annotation value is copied to the given annotation property on the same subject.